-We next examined the specificity with which regenerating axons grew back to their original muscle domains that were established during development.
+We next examined the specificity with which regenerating axons grow back to their original muscle domains that were established during development.
 For this, we sparsely labeled axons using mnx1:mKate in the context of the entire population of labeled motor neurons (mnx1:GFP) (Fig 2A).
 This approach allows for a direct comparison of the trajectory of one or only a few axons before transection and after regeneration.
-Two days after complete transection of all pectoral fin innervating motor nerves, sparsely labeled axons had correctly navigated many choice points to reestablish an innervation pattern similar to their pre-injury route (Fig 2 B-C).
-Next, we examined the frequency by which regenerating axons reinnervated their original muscle (abductor vs adductor) and their original topographic domains.
-We found that 94.5% of sparsely labeled axons re-occupied their original muscle (n=52/55 to the correct muscle) (Fig 2D).
-To determine the specificity of axon targeting within the musculature we divided the fin into four domains based on axon targeting patterns (Fig 2E).
-We found that 85.5% of axons reinnervate their original domains (n=47/54 to the correct domain) (Fig 2F).
+Two days after complete transection of all pectoral fin innervating motor nerves, sparsely labeled axons had correctly navigated many choice points to reestablish an innervation pattern similar to their pre-injury route (Figs 2B and 2C).
+Next, we examined the frequency by which regenerating axons reinnervated their original muscle (abductor versus adductor) and their original topographic domains.
+We found that 94.4% of sparsely labeled axons re-occupied their original muscle (n = 51/54 to the correct muscle) (Fig 2D).
+To determine the specificity of axon targeting within the musculature, we divided the fin into 4 domains based on axon targeting patterns (Fig 2E).
+We found that 87% of axons reinnervate their original domains (n = 47/54 to the correct domain) (Fig 2F).
 Thus, following complete nerve transection, pectoral fin motor axons reinnervate their original muscle and muscle domains with high specificity.
-This specificity strongly suggests the existence of robust mechanisms during regeneration that mediate axon sorting at the plexus between the abductor versus the adductor muscle, and precise domain targeting of axons throughout the fin musculature.
+This specificity strongly suggests the existence of robust mechanisms during regeneration that mediate axon sorting at the plexus between the abductor versus the adductor muscle and precise domain targeting of axons throughout the fin musculature.

-Both the abductor and adductor muscles are comprised of ~50 muscle fibers arranged longitudinally across the fin19.
+Both the abductor and adductor muscles are comprised of approximately 50 muscle fibers arranged longitudinally across the fin [19].
 To determine how precise fin motor axon targeting is during regeneration, we next asked if labeled motor axons reinnervate their original muscle fibers.
-For this, we used larvae in which all motor neurons and muscle fibers were labeled with green fluorescent protein (GFP) (mnx1:GFP; α-actin:GFP), and then used mnx1:mKate to sparsely label axons.
-The position and morphology of muscle fibers remained consistent through the course of the experiment, allowing them to serve as landmarks.
-Using this framework, after injury, sparsely labeled motor axons regenerated to their original muscle fiber targets with high but not perfect precision (Fig 2 G, Supp Fig 1A-B).
+For this, we used larvae in which all motor neurons and muscle fibers were labeled with green fluorescent protein (GFP) (mnx1:GFP; $\alpha$ -actin:GFP), and then used mnx1:mKate to sparsely label axons.
+The position and morphology of individual muscle fibers remain consistent through the course of the experiment, allowing them to serve as landmarks.
+Using this framework, after injury, sparsely labeled motor axons regenerated to their original muscle fiber targets with high but not perfect precision (Figs 2G and S1).
 Specifically, we observed that during the regeneration process some terminal axonal branches vacated their original, pre-injury muscle fibers and that some now occupied new muscle fibers.
-The example shown in figure 2 G-H illustrates the variability of axon targeting we observe during regeneration.
+The example shown in Fig 2G and 2H illustrates the variability of axon targeting we observe during regeneration.
 Here, a section of the route from sparsely labeled regenerated axons was distinct from the pattern prior to injury indicating that during regeneration axons sometimes form divergent projections.
 However, the distal segment of the regenerated axon pattern can be directly overlayed on the pre-injury axon path, demonstrating that the distal end of this axon followed the same route it had prior to injury (of 9 muscles with sparse axon labeling: 3 had labeled axons that terminated on their original muscle fibers, 3 had axons that partially grew across their original muscle fibers but terminated elsewhere, 2 had labeled axons that failed to regrow, and 1 had labeled axons that innervated the original domain but not the original muscle fibers).
-Thus, pectoral fin motor axon regeneration is remarkably precise, such that axons preferentially re-innervate their original fin domains, with specificity as accurate as their original muscle fibers.
+Thus, pectoral fin motor axon regeneration is remarkably precise, such that axons preferentially reinnervate their original fin domains, with specificity as accurate as their original muscle fibers.